 Our photographer tells us that the new Panamera is slightly longer than the current one, and from previous test mules we know its track is slightly wider too.
 In some of the earlier shots, we can also see a large rear wing being extended.
 Porsche’s Panamera Sport Turismo concept from 2012 hints at the styling we can expect.

 Underpinning the car is a brand new platform that will eventually spawn several high-end models from the Volkswagen Group.
 The new platform is the Modular Standard Platform, or MSB when derived from its German title “Modularer Standardantrieb-Baukasten,” and it’s designed for large front-engined cars with either rear- or all-wheel-drive configurations.
 Bentley’s next Continental and Flying Spur models will also use the platform.

-Thanks to a mix of materials such as high-strength steel, aluminum and even some composites, the MSB platform will see that the new Panamera is lighter and stiffer than the current model.
-Weight savings could be as high as 200 pounds, depending on trim.
+Thanks to a mix of materials such as high-strength steel, aluminum and even some composites, the MSB platform will see that the new Panamera is both lighter and stiffer than the current model.
+Weight savings could be as high as 200 pounds, depending on the variant.

 The variety of powertrains on offer for the current Panamera is likely to remain, though with some all-new engine designs.
 The 2014 Panamera S already received a new twin-turbo V-6, and for the new Panamera we should see more potent variants like the GTS and Turbo benefit from a new V-8

 .
 A plug-in hybrid model will also be offered once again, but with improved battery technology helping to lower weight and increase capacity.
 The current Panamera S E-Hybrid

 weighs a hefty 4,609 pounds.